 Life History, Abundance, Activity, and Special Behaviors

-Salamandra algira lives in oak or mixed forests, sometimes in caves.
-They spend the day under logs, snags, stones, or even in rodent burrows and holes.
 The activity of this species stops during the summer period.
-When the rain starts to fall in November the animals become active again.
+When the rain starts to fall in November, the animals become active again.
 The breeding season occurs in the winter months.
 The animals mate on land, and can give birth to completely metamorphosed young salamanders, but usually give birth to larvae.

 Relation to Humans

 Possible reasons for amphibian decline